smattingly/database-tutorial/part1.md

 ERROR 1364 (HY000): Field 'last_name' doesn't have a default value
 ```

+Since the `INSERT` provided no last name, the field "tried" to default to `NULL`.
+But since the table definition says that is not allowed, you get an error.
+You must supply a last name.

 ### Exercise set 3

 Use the `tee <filename>;` and `notee;` commands to capture your solutions to the following exercises.
 Use the filename `exercise3-1.txt` for the first exercise, and so on.